fedora-modularity/meta-test-family/docs/user_guide/index.rst

     #run tests from a module root directory
     $ make test

- or from ``tests`` directory by running
+ or from the ``tests`` directory by running

  .. code-block:: shell

-    #run Python tests from tests/ directory
+    #run Python tests from the tests/ directory
     $ sudo MODULE=docker avocado run ./*.py

  or

  .. code-block:: shell

-    #run Bash tests from tests/ directory
+    #run Bash tests from the tests/ directory
     $ sudo MODULE=docker avocado run ./*.sh